SpellholdStudios/Isra_NPC/README.md

 ## <a name="compat" id="compat"></a>Compatibility

+#### Games supported

 This mod is designed to work on the following Infinity Engine games: Baldur's Gate: Enhanced Edition (BG2:EE), the conversion projects <a href="https://www.pocketplane.net/bg1tutu/">Baldur's Gate Tutu</a>, <a href="http://www.shsforums.net/forum/261-bgt-weidu/">Baldur's Gate Trilogy (BGT)</a> and <a href="https://github.com/K4thos/EET/releases">Enhanced Edition Trilogy (EET)</a>.

 The Tales of the Sword Coast (TotSC) expansion is not required to play the Isra NPC mod.

+##

+#### Other Mods Compatibility

 This is a WeiDU mod, and therefore should be compatible with all WeiDU mods for BG TuTu, BG:EE or BGT, including BG1NPC.
 However, we cannot test every single one.
 If you encounter any bugs, please <a href="http://www.shsforums.net/forum/638-isra/">report them on the forum</a>!

+##

+#### Installation Order

 >Although it is not required for Isra NPC to function properly, classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>

+Here is the recommended installation order:
+- Please install Isra NPC after TobEx, BG2 Fixpack, EET, Gavin and Valerie.
+- Please install Isra NPC before EET_End, and any final "biffing" routines.

 <div align="right"><a href="#top">Back to top</a></div>